 New startups are susceptible to a lack of paperwork because entrepreneurs want to move quickly from concept to product.
 A startup begins with a couple of individuals who have an idea.
 The idea quickly turns into a product, and the business is underway.
 Percentage of overall business ownership interest and ownership in intellectual property are typically not discussed.
 Valuing work product versus monetary capitalization can be difficult after-the-fact.
 Buy-sell agreements, employment agreements, confidentiality agreements, memorandums of understanding, and intellectual property licensing agreements are all important documents at the beginning of a startup.
 Failing to outline the key details of a small business arrangement will quickly lead to disputes and litigation.

 Business litigation is a process of resolving disputes between parties.
 The litigation process begins with a lawsuit that is brought before a court with proper jurisdiction.
 Litigation is the entire process from filing the lawsuit to conclusion of the lawsuit -judgment or settlement.
+Learn more about responding to a lawsuit in Sacramento.
 For example, business litigation typically includes a claim for breach the contract, breach of fiduciary duty, breach of the covenant of good faith and fair dealing, unfair competition, or tortious interference with business relations.
 There are a whole slew of other claims that can and are often included in business litigation.
 Litigation can be emotionally exhausting and financially devastating.

 The best way to avoid small business litigation is to:

 - Communicate regularly, discuss potential issues, and watch the tone of the communication